ewfx/gaied-ai-anywhere/README.md

 ## 🎯 Introduction

-The Gen AI Orchestrator is designed to automate the triage and routing of emails and documents, leveraging AI-powered extraction, classification, and processing.
+The Agentic AI Orchestrator is designed to automate the triage and routing of emails and documents, leveraging AI-powered extraction, classification, and processing.
 The system streamlines workflows by analyzing unstructured data from multiple formats and providing structured insights for better decision-making.

 🔍 Problem Statement